Special Education

 Special Services Department

-Our Special Student Services Department supports your student with special needs in having a positive educational experience.
-Our goal is to provide a free appropriate public education in the least restrictive environment.
-If you have any questions about your student's services, or if you feel your student should be receiving services, please reach out to us, we are always happy to help!
+Special Student Services supports students with special needs.
+Our goal is to provide a positive, empowering experience for students with special needs.
+If you have any questions about your child's services, or if you think your child should be receiving services, please reach out to us.

 service